refnum/gatos/README.md

     $ gatos --raddr=0x000043cc --laddr=0x1000 --macho=appname --dsym=appname.dsym
     -[CPrefsViewController pickImage:] (CPrefsViewController.mm:332)

 Notes
 -----
 * Input files are found inside app/.dSYM bundles.
 * Does not support fat binaries; lipo -thin the app/dsym before processing.
-* Does not support DWARF line table; line numbers are to function, not address.
+* Does not support DWARF line table; line numbers are to the function, not address.